DiegoCuevas/sismos-chl/README.md

 - Ionic version 5.4.16
 ```

-## For run the proyect you need install dependencies
+## For run the proyect you need install
 ```
 yarn install
 ```